Modeling local predictive ability using power-transformed Gaussian processes: A framework for estimating local predictive ability

 \subsection{Distribution of the log scores}

-The log scores of the experts, $\ell_{ik}$ for $k=1, \ldots,K$ and $i=1, \ldots,n$, are treated as data by the decision maker \citep*{lindley_reconciliation_1979} from which she infers how the ELPD varies over the pooling space.
+The log scores of the experts, $\ell_{ik}$ for $k=1, \ldots,K$ and $i=1, \ldots,n$, are treated as data by the decision maker \citep*{lindley_reconciliation_1979} from which she infers how the ELPD of each expert varies over the pooling space.
 The choice of pooling variables is therefore a pure modeling problem from the viewpoint of the decision maker.
 The decision maker does not need to know if the experts have access to the pooling variables when making their predictions, but this information can of course affect the modeling choices of the decision maker.

-The correct model for local predictive ability is determined by the predictive distribution of the expert, which is typically known, and the data-generating process, which is typically unknown.
+The distribution of the local predictive ability is determined by the predictive distribution of the expert, which is typically known, and the data-generating process, which is typically unknown.
 In order to specify a parametric model for the log scores, we therefore need access to the predictive distribution of the expert.
 Different predictive distribution will lead to different models of local predictive ability.

 Consider the practically important scenario where the expert predictive distributions, as well as the data generating process, are all Gaussian.
-Specifically, let the predictive distribution of expert \(k\) for the data point \(y_i\) be \({y_i\mid \mathbf{y} \sim \N(\mu_{ik}, \sigma_{ik}^2)}\), where $\mathbf{y}$ is the training data used by the expert.
+Specifically, let the predictive distribution of expert \(k\) for the data point \(y_i\) be \({y_i\mid \mathbf{y}_k \sim \N(\mu_{ik}, \sigma_{ik}^2)}\), where $\mathbf{y}_k$ is the training data used by the $k$th expert.
 The log score is then